GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 >	lab list ind //list for labeling variables after reshape
 >```

 So, we have all the years and data in two columns, but this still isn't tidy.
-It will be extremely useful for our analysis to have each WDI indicator as a seperate variable/column.
+It will be extremely useful for our analysis to have each WDI indicator as a separate variable/column.
 You know what that means...a second reshape!

 > B.4 - Reshape 2
-> - reshape your data so in addition to your year column you will break your data column out by indicator, so you will have a seperate column per indicator
+> - reshape your data so in addition to your year column you will break your data column out by indicator, so you will have a separate column per indicator
 > - see `help reshape`

 With this reshape, we lost the names of our indicators and they are now just numbered stubs.
 Luckily we ran `lab list ind` prior to our reshape and know what the variable are.